 Have a drink where a literary hero was born

 It's no surprise that Edinburgh, with its history, castle and magical aura around Fringe time, was the inspiration behind Harry Potter.
-But, it may be hard to believe that The Elephant House, complete with elephant prints and, was where JK Rowling actually penned the mega-series.
+But it may be hard to believe that The Elephant House tea and coffee shop, was where JK Rowling actually penned the mega-series.
 They've really embraced it too; there's even a creepy Harry Potter toilet seat.

 Sample the Whisky